- Doctors & Departments

 - Research & Innovation

 The ductus arteriosus is one of the heart structures that allow a baby's heart to function in the womb.
 The ductus arteriosus normally starts to close very soon after birth.
-Children with hypoplastic left heart syndrome need medication to keep the ductus arteriosus open in order to survive.
+At the Colorado Fetal Care Center, prenatal ultrasound can identify a baby with HLHS as early as 14 weeks gestation.
+Babies identified to have HLHS require careful prenatal monitoring and preparation for a high-risk delivery.
+Our multidisciplinary team will design a plan that is right for mother and baby.
+After birth, children with hypoplastic left heart syndrome will need lifetime follow-up care by his or her cardiologist and medication to keep the ductus arteriosus open in order to survive.

 Hypoplastic left heart syndrome is more common in boys than girls, although the reason is not known.
 About 8% of kids with congenital heart conditions have hypoplastic left heart syndrome.